1997 Heath High School shooting: Perpetrator

 Michael Adam Carneal was a 14-year-old freshman at the time of the shooting.
-Carneal told reporters that he could not give a single explanation for his crimes, and that contributing factors included a mistaken belief of his that his parents did not love him, taunting from classmates, and false claims he was gay.
+Carneal told reporters that he could not give a single explanation for his crimes, and that contributing factors included a mistaken belief of his that his parents did not love him, bullying from classmates, and false claims he was gay.
 He stated that he did not know who he was aiming at until he read the names in the paper.

-Weeks before the incident, Carneal stole a .38 caliber handgun from his parents' room and attempted to sell it.
+Weeks before the incident, Carneal had stolen a .38 caliber handgun from his parents' room and attempted to sell it.
 A student took the gun, threatening to tell police if Carneal did not give it to him.
 Carneal had told students that "something big is going to happen on Monday" but no one took him seriously.

 In the weeks before the shooting, Carneal stole several firearms from both his own home and a neighbor's home.